JamesMakela/HelloTriangleLegacy/README.md

 So I hope that the next developer who finds him/herself in a similar situation will find this and have at least a slightly easier time than I did.

+## Building the project ##

+This is a simple C++ project created in Eclipse CDT.
+It has the project configuration files, and should be importable into a new workspace.
+It shouldn't be too difficult for anyone familiar with Eclipse.

+However, it is a very simple project that could be converted to a number of other development environments.